DefiLlama/DefiLlama-Adapters/volumes/README.md

 ## Volume adapter

-An adapter is simply an object that contains mainly a promise that returns the protocol's volume given a timestamp or a block number
+An adapter is simply an object that contains, among other attributes, a promise that returns the protocol's volume given a timestamp or a block number

 A volume adapter could be either a `SimpleVolumeAdapter` or a `BreakdownVolumeAdapter`.
 A `BreakdownVolumeAdapter` adapter is a set of `SimpleVolumeAdapter` and is used to define adapters for a protocol that has multiple versions (I.e. Uniswap v1, v2, v3).